ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 [A table below compares the *learn-everything-from-scratch "traditional"* migration from Drupal 7 to Drupal 10, to the same site migration with AM:A to Drupal 9](#comparing-traditional-migration-in-d10-to-amad9).

 Drupal 9 is the only tested path at the time of this posting.
 [Drupal 9 was EoL on November 1st, 2023](https://www.drupal.org/psa-2023-11-01), and [Drupal 7 will be EoL on January 5th, 2025](https://www.drupal.org/psa-2023-06-07).
-The community can work together to make AM:A compatible with a direct to Drupal 10 migration path.
-Here's [the issue on drupal.org](https://www.drupal.org/project/acquia_migrate/issues/3399733) if you can help move this forward with D10.
+The community can work together to [get AM:A working with Drupal 10](https://www.drupal.org/project/acquia_migrate/issues/3399733).
+Please contribute if you can help move this forward.

 ## Getting Started